-Teachers achieve excellence in teaching through the improvement of professional practice.
-The graduate student candidate in teaching education improves professional practice by:
+The Sharon Walker School of Education believes teachers achieve excellence in teaching through the development and improvement of professional practice.
+Students in graduate education programs will:

-- Use appropriate assessment techniques to improve student learning. - Conduct, analyze, and synthesize research. - Candidates will assist students to become collaborative and active learners. - Use technology to support student learning. - Use critical thinking skills to evaluate trends and issues in education.
+- Use appropriate assessment techniques to improve student learning. - Conduct, analyze, and synthesize research. - Assist students to become collaborative and active learners. - Use technology to support student learning. - Use critical thinking skills to evaluate trends and issues in education.